 On federal OCS lands, decommissioning is governed by the BSEE regulations.
 When facilities cease to be useful for production or a lease or grant terminates, the lessee must obtain BSEE approval to decommission wells and pipelines, platforms and other facilities, permanently plug wells, remove platforms and other facilities (with specified exceptions), and decommission pipelines and remove obstructions on the seafloor created by the lease and pipeline right-of-way operations.
 Post-production removal of oil and gas facilities may be deferred if they are converted to renewable energy generation or alternate use pursuant to a programme permitted by the Energy Policy Act of 2005.
 Lessees or operators of a right-of-use and easement for renewable energy or alternate use generally must also meet the decommissioning obligations when their projects cease operation.
 The BSEE may also approve conversion of a platform to an artificial reef under the federal Rigs-to-Reefs programme, if a state agency accepts title and liability for the structure.
+By mid-2018, approximately 530 platforms had been reefed in the Gulf of Mexico under this programme.

 Lessees, owners of operating rights and holders of a right-of-way are jointly and severally liable for decommissioning obligations.
 In recent years, with the decline of oil prices and advanced ageing of certain fields, the looming cost of decommissioning has become a concern for operators and the government.
-Between 2015 and the beginning of 2018, approximately 116 US oil and gas companies (onshore and offshore) filed for bankruptcy, with a considerable number occurring in 2016 alone.
+Between 2015 and the end of 2018, approximately 167 US oil and gas companies (onshore and offshore) filed for bankruptcy, with only 23 companies filing in 2017 and 29 companies filing in 2018.
 This rate of insolvency among exploration and production companies prompted BOEM to re-evaluate its bonding requirements for lessees to secure future decommissioning costs (see question 32).